doubleshow/nn-express/README.md

 	$ node app.js

-You can view the site locally at
+You can view the site locallyt

 [http://localhost:3000](http://localhost:3000) (or a different port number)